 Have you been thinking about diversifying beyond stocks and bonds?

-After the roller coaster year in the financial markets in 2018, it's a rational strategy.
+After the roller coaster years in the financial markets in and since 2018, it’s a rational strategy.

 One of the best diversifications from traditional financial assets is real estate, and especially commercial real estate.
 Not only does it have an impressive track record of high returns, but it represents a real diversification away from a portfolio comprised entirely of paper assets, like stocks and bonds.

 Real estate crowdfunding platforms are popping up all over, giving even small investors an opportunity to invest in commercial real estate.
 One prominent example is Rich Uncles.
 By investing in one of their pre-packaged real estate funds, you can earn high rates of return on your investment, as well as take advantage of the potential for capital appreciation.

 What sets Rich Uncles apart is their investment methodology.